John-R-Wallace-NOAA/FishNIRS/Setting_up_TensorFlow_Conda_Environment_under_Windows/Install TensorFlow under Conda Env on Win 10 or 11.md

      # ------ Extra testing using Jupyter Notebook -----

-     # Bex T. in the the link below does not install the CUDA and cuDNN under Conda, but below is a Jupyter Notebook test from him and also the quote below:
+     # Bex T. in the the link below does not install the CUDA and cuDNN under Conda, but below is a quote and a Jupyter Notebook test:
      #      https://towardsdatascience.com/how-to-finally-install-tensorflow-gpu-on-windows-10-63527910f255

      # "Think of cuDNN (NVIDIA CUDA® Deep Neural Network library) as a library for Deep Learning